 What we do.

-We’ve spent the last two decades designing and launching custom university-grade discipleship and leadership training programs with a growing network of churches, Christian camps, mission agencies, and other faith-driven organizations.
-We’ve also walked hundreds and hundreds of undergraduate and graduate students — in partnership with a regionally-accredited Christian university partner — through ministry and leadership courses and programs heavily integrated with their frontline ministry roles and responsibilities.
+We’ve spent the last two decades designing and launching custom university-level church residency, ministry internship, and Christian gap year programs, with a growing network of churches, Christian camps, mission agencies, and other faith-driven organizations.
+We’ve also walked hundreds and hundreds of undergraduate and masters students — in partnership with a regionally-accredited Christian university partner — through ministry and leadership courses and programs heavily integrated with their frontline ministry roles and responsibilities.

 At every phase of that journey, we’ve developed and honed a program design and delivery model that exceeds accredited higher education standards while emphasizing the unique disciple-making DNA, culture, and context of each ministry organization.
 We firmly believe the God-designed DNA and call of each person and organization can and should be the “lead foot” in the disciple-making effort.
 We make it a point to “learn” each new partner as a foundation for designing a program that will be a powerful tool for its unique mission and context.

-We are building a gospel-driven global learning community, including universities, ministries, businesses, and individuals actively collaborating to make disciples that make disciples in ministry and the marketplace.
+We are building a gospel-driven global learning community, including universities, ministries, businesses, and individuals actively collaborating to make disciples that make disciples in ministry and the marketplace, with a particular focus on elevating (existing) and launching (new) church residency programs, Christian GAP year programs, and ministry internship programs.

 What’s the name all about?